Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 - Work.

-As a religious studies major with a concentration in religion, culture and public life, you’ll develop professional skills, such as analysis, writing, speaking, critical thinking and reasoning.
-Through your understanding of the impact of religion on societies, you’ll build a familiarity with diverse cultural practices, which are transferable in a variety of workplace settings and advanced degree studies.
-The topics covered in the curriculum can support careers in industries, such as:
+Throughout this religious studies degree, you’ll develop professional skills, such as analysis, writing, speaking, critical thinking and reasoning.
+As you advance your understanding of the impact of religion on societies, you’ll build a familiarity with diverse cultural practices, which are transferable in a variety of workplace settings and advanced degree studies.
+The topics covered in the curriculum can support careers in many industries, including:

 - Counseling.